 We put together an extensive list of actionable real estate marketing tips to help you take your business to the next level:

 1. Have a Top-Notch Website

 Your website is the first step towards having a solid real estate marketing strategy.
-Research conducted by NAR showed that 93% of home buyers gather their information from online websites, and yours should also be among them.
+Research conducted by NAR showed that 93% of home buyers gather their information from online websites, and yours should be among them too.

 The recipe for a great website is no longer a secret.
 With great design and straightforward navigation, your site can establish a strong brand identity and draw new clients.

 Focus on dividing your website into several sections, each serving clear purposes.
 For example, the “About me” page should meet the goal of telling readers all about your company and services.
 Make sure to also have separate pages for each property type, and consider offering detailed neighborhood information for most of the areas that you cover.

 Below you can find some excellent real estate website examples:

 We’re living in a mobile-first world.
 52.2% of all the website traffic was generated by mobile phones in 2018, so if you want a piece of the traffic pie, you have to optimize your website for mobile use.

 As a real estate apprentice, you may not be swimming in cash, but this is where blogging comes in handy.
 Lining up a steady blog strategy has multiple advantages, from supporting the development of new relationships with future clients to helping your website rank higher in searches.